Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 • Any task where quality is more important than time

-Thinking can be shortened using /no_think:
+Thinking can be shortened using /no_think for:

 • Simple questions with unambiguous answers